django/dsf-working-groups/active/security.md

 ### Role definitions

 - Chair / Co-Chair: Responsible for coordinating the group, scheduling meetings, renewing the group’s membership, and ensuring that the group’s activities align with its scope and responsibilities.
-- Report triagers: These team members are responsible for acknowleding and triaging reports initially to determine likelyhood of security concern and severity.
+- Report triagers: These team members are responsible for acknowledging and triaging reports initially to determine likelihood of security concern and severity.

 ## Future membership